Understanding Charge Rules

 -

-Planned time – planned time is a time entry created by the system as a result of a project resource getting assigned to a project task.
-It represents a prediction of the duration of the individual project task assignment.
+Planned time – planned time is a time entry created by the system when a project resource gets assigned to a project task.
+It represents a prediction of how long the task will take.

 -